 Browsing the web, you’ll find thousands of suggestions on ways to speed Lightroom up.
 Some of the suggestions work.
 Others are complete myths.
 Some suggestions can even make Lightroom slower.
+Many are just out of date.

 Simply saying, “Lightroom is slow” doesn’t help, because different areas of the program benefit from different optimizations.
 For example, if you’re finding it slow in the Develop module, rendering 1:1 previews won’t help.
 To fine-tune performance, you need to understand what Lightroom’s doing under the hood.